-The Issuer's credit risk exposure is comprised of both on-balance sheet and off-balance sheet items.
-Maximum exposure to credit risk for on-balance sheet assets is the net carrying amount as reported in the statement of financial position before the latent impairment allowance is subtracted.
-The maximum exposure for off-balance sheet items is the amount that the Issuer might have to pay out against financial guarantees and loan commitments less provisions the Issuer has made because of these items.
-The maximum credit exposure for a derivative contract is calculated by adding future credit exposure to the market value of the contract as described in Annex III of the European Parliament directive 2006/48/EC (Basel II).
+The Issuer's credit risk exposure comprises of both on-balance sheet and off-balance sheet items.
+Maximum exposure to credit risk for on-balance sheet assets is the net carrying amount as reported in the statement of financial position before the collective impairment allowance is subtracted.
+The maximum exposure for off-balance sheet items is the amount that the Issuer might have to pay against financial guarantees and loan commitments, less provisions the Issuer has made because of these items.
+The maximum credit exposure for a derivative contract is calculated by adding future credit exposure to the market value of the contract, as described in Annex III of the European Parliament directive 2006/48/EC (Basel II).

-The industry breakdown shows the Issuer's credit exposure by industry classification.
-The breakdown follows an internal industry classification which is based on the Icelandic ISAT2008 that derives from the European NACE Rev. 2 classification standard.
+The table below shows the Issuer's credit exposure by industry classification.
+The breakdown follows an internal industry classification based on the Icelandic ISAT 2008, that derives from the European NACE Rev. 2 classification standard.